vyly2106/Airbnb-marketing-analysis/README.md

 # <p align = "center"> Airbnb hosts' survival strategies during COVID-19
- Welcome to our journey into the Data World!
+<p align="center"> Welcome to our journey into the Data World!
 Join us as we gain insight into the Airbnb survival during COVID-19.
 <p align="center"> <img src="https://user-images.githubusercontent.com/98845758/156996224-0fe0db78-1d9d-4869-82bd-6303f97fac72.png" width="700" height="350" >

 ## Research question

-The goal of this project is to answer the following question based on data: *To what extend does the number of COVID-19 cases affect the number of Airbnb listings?*
+The goal of this project is to answer the following question based on data: *To what extend does the number of COVID-19 cases affect the price of Airbnb listings?*

 ## Repository content